 Arun Court is an alternative school provision for children with mental health needs.
 Our timetable combines therapy services with educational subject tuition and life skills.
-The setting provides full time education for non-violent young people suffering with mental health and Emotional, Social and Behavioural conditions such as clinical depression, anxiety disorders, school phobia, OCD, eating disorder and body dysmorphia, Post Trauma Conditions, Tourettes, self-esteem disorders.
-We also support students who are transgender, and also those with an additional specific SEN diagnosis that are accompanied by high anxiety such as ASD, PDA and Fetal Alchohol syndrome, however we are NOT a specialist ASD or PDA setting.
+The setting provides full time education for non-violent young people suffering with mental health and Emotional, Social and Behavioural conditions such as clinical depression, anxiety disorders, school phobia, OCD, eating disorder and body dysmorphia, Post Trauma Conditions, Tourettes, self-esteem disorders & self-injury.
+We also support students who are transgender, and also those with an additional specific SEN diagnosis that are accompanied by high anxiety such as ASD, we are not classed as a specialist ASD setting however.
+Our students have often, but not exclusively, been out of education for long periods of time - as long as 4 years.
+We are a medium stay school with an aim of getting students mentally well and then catching them up academically; building their resileince to help them to re-enter the school system at an appropriate point.
+Our students tend to have high academic potential that has been hampered by specific mental health needs and non-attendance at school.

-This is a private independent setting, which is run as a non-profit, break even section of the company with the budget being held by the External Monitoring and Advisory Board.
-The proprietor is Beverley-Sarah White who is also a Director at Big Bear Bespoke Education Ltd. She can be contacted via post:
+This is a private independent setting, which is run as a non-profit, break even project with the budget being scrutinised by the External Monitoring and Advisory Board.
+The proprietor is Beverley-Sarah White.
+She can be contacted via post:

 (Above includes holiday periods)